kateryna-varlamova/long-map/README.md

 Taking into account that requirement was to use as less memory as possible, all operations has O(1) by memory.

+The current implementation may be improved.
+If the linked list is getting to big in case of collision, it may be replaced with a balanced binary search tree.
+In this case complexity by time of long operations in worst case will be O(logN).

 To run JaCoCo code coverage report use command:
 `mvn test jacoco:report`

+To see the generated report go `target/site/jacoco/index.html` page